-Ambient fish tissue sampling occurs annually at 25 primary fixed stations across the state and at selected basin network sites.
-Fish tissue sampling for fish kill investigations, monitoring of fish advisory areas, and special studies requires more resources results in more monitoring than ambient fixed station network sampling.
-Fish samples normally collected from early spring through fall depending on ambient conditions.
+Ambient Fish Tissue Monitoring Network consists of sampling at a minimum of 25 stations annually across the state.
+These stations are rotated through the different water body types.
+Fish tissue sampling for fish kill investigations, monitoring of fish advisory areas, and special studies resources requires more results more intensive in monitoring than ambient fixed station network sampling.
+Fish samples are normally collected from early spring through fall depending on ambient conditions.
 Target species include one predator or carnivore such as flathead catfish or largemouth bass, and one bottom feeder or omnivorous species such as channel catfish or smallmouth buffalo.
 Ideally, fillet composite samples consisting of five individuals are analyzed where all fish in the composite are at least 75% of the weight of the largest fish in the composite.
 The MDEQ laboratory has the capability to analyze fish tissue samples for approximately 36 organic compounds, PCBs, PCP and seven heavy metals.